asterick/skiploom/README.md

-# pokemon-toolchain
+# S1C88 Toolchain
-Assembler / Linker compatible with the assembly syntax of the Epson S1C88 toolchain
+Assembler / Linker compatible with the assembly syntax of the Epson S1C88 toolchain, targeting the pokemon mini

 ## Things remaining
 * Final directives: